harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ec2-stop-by-id.md

 - It causes stopping of an EC2 instance using the provided instance ID or list of instance IDs before bringing it back to running state after the specified chaos duration.
 - It helps to check the performance of the application/process running on the EC2 instance.
-- When the `MANAGED_NODEGROUP` is enabled then the experiment will not try to start the instance post chaos instead it will check of the addition of the new node instance to the cluster.
+- When the `MANAGED_NODEGROUP` is enabled then the fault will not try to start the instance post chaos instead it will check of the addition of the new node instance to the cluster.

 :::tip Fault execution flow chart
 ![EC2 Stop By ID](./static/images/ec2-stop.png)